Poppy Seed Angel Food Cake with Berry “Soup”

 Preheat oven to 350°F. Fills either a 10 ½" angel food (tube) pan or 36-cup muffin pan.
 Do NOT grease the pans.

-Sift the cake flour, 1/3 cup superfine sugar, and salt 3 times; set aside.
+Sift the cake flour, 1/3 cup Quick Dissolve Superfine Sugar, and salt 3 times; set aside.

 Beat the egg whites on low just until foamy.Add the cream of tartar, lemon juice, cold water, vanilla extract, and orange blossom water.
 Increase speed to medium and whip until meringue forms soft peaks.

-Turn the speed down to low and slowly sprinkle 1 cup superfine sugar over the egg whites.
+Turn the speed down to low and slowly sprinkle 1 cup Quick Dissolve Superfine Sugar over the egg whites.
 Continue to mix until medium peaks form.
 Do not allow them to get too stiff or they won’t expand properly when baking.
 The meringue should be shiny and droop slightly when the whip is pulled out.

 Fold in the orange zest using the whip attachment.
 Sift one-quarter of the flour-sugar mixture over the meringue; fold in using the whip attachment.
 Repeat three times with the rest of the flour.
 Fold in the poppy seeds.